Undergraduate Student Loans

 From the borrower:

-During the loan interview, an HFLS Loan Officer will review your application and other required documents with you, ask any relevant questions, determine whether any additional information is needed, and answer any questions you have about HFLS and the rest of the loan application process (described below).
+During the undergraduate student loan interview, an HFLS Loan Officer will review your application and other required documents with you, determine whether any additional information is needed, explain the loan closing process, and answer any questions you have.

-Once HFLS receives the signed documents above, we will disburse your loan funds directly into your checking account within one week.
-(Please note that it may take a few days after the disbursement for the loan funds to appear in your checking account.)
+Once HFLS receives the electronically signed documents above, we will disburse your loan funds directly into your checking account within three business days.
+(Please note that it may take a few extra days after the disbursement for the loan funds to appear in your checking account.)

 Sign up for our e-newsletter and receive the most up-to-date info on our impact across the NYC area.